pavedroad-io/pavedroad/devkit/README.md

 and run to install the Development Kit.
 This script first installs _curl_, _git_ and _salt_ on the target device and then clones the PavedRoad Development Kit repository.

+See the information needed to perform this bootstrap: [Install](/devkit/INSTALL.md).

+## SaltStack

 SaltStack (in masterless mode) is used to install the development environment.
 Thus the bootstrap script runs _salt-call_ to apply the salt states in the cloned repository to the target device.
 Running the bootstrap script installs the complete development environment.

-See the information needed to perform this bootstrap: [Install](/devkit/INSTALL.md).
+The salt states generally use the local package manager to do the installations.
+In some cases a binary install is required in order to get a later version.
+Also a build from source is required for _vim_ to set the build options.

 ## Development Environment